 ICESat-2 Arctic Sea Ice State Analysis#

-NASA’s Ice, Cloud, and Land Elevation Satellite-2 (ICESat-2) is an advanced satellite laser altimetry system specially designed to profile Earth’s fast-changing polar regions.
-The combination of meter-scale horizontal resolution and centimeter-scale vertical precision, makes ICESat-2 extremely well suited for measuring the thickness of polar sea ice - ice that forms and floats on top of the Arctic and Southern Ocean.
-In this Jupyter Book we provide a top-level analysis of winter Arctic sea ice thickness variability derived from ICESat-2 freeboards and NESOSIM snow loading since its launch in fall 2018.
+NASA’s Ice, Cloud, and Land Elevation Satellite-2 (ICESat-2) is an advanced satellite laser altimetry system designed to profile Earth’s polar regions with meter-scale horizontal resolution and centimeter-scale vertical precision.
+This makes it particularly well-suited for measuring Arctic sea ice thickness.
+This Jupyter Book provides a comprehensive analysis of winter Arctic sea ice thickness variability derived from ICESat-2 freeboards and NESOSIM snow loading since its launch in fall 2018.

 ICESat-2 maps